jamauro/rangerrunning/content/about.md

 +++
-description = "Bringing fellow runners together for unique events" title = "About" weight = 2
+description = "Bringing fitness and wellness activities to you" title = "About" weight = 2